 We are so lucky to have the support of passionate people.
 You inspire us every day!
 We try to spread this inspiration and get more and more people onboard to reverse climate change.
 We hope that sharing the stories of our community motivates you as well!
+Below you can meet some of our Pioneers.

 I was inspired to join the Climeworks community as my carbon literacy journey led me to realize that the amount of legacy carbon in the atmosphere is a significant challenge for combatting climate change.
 We need a multi-pronged strategy whereby we not only reduce our carbon emissions but remove legacy carbon.
 I wanted to support start-ups tackling this area of climate change.